-Memos in the Requests for Comments (RFC) document series contain technical and organizational notes about the Internet.
+RFC documents contain technical specifications and organizational notes for the Internet.

 Internet-Drafts are working documents of the IETF, its areas, and its Working Groups.
 Note that other groups may also distribute working documents as Internet-Drafts.